dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 you are careful about keeping your "on-chain identity" separate from your other identities (yes, plural[^fn-prismatic]).

-The consequence of all that is the following: if I send on-chain bitcoin to you, you can very easily "spy" on me by following the trail of transactions.
+The consequence of all that is the following: if I send onchain bitcoin to you in a naive way, you can very easily "spy" on me by following the trail of transactions.
 It's like a loose string that you can pull on, and depending on your time, resources, and motivation, you might be able to unravel the whole fabric of my past